jen6one9/that-burger/README.md

 ##  Acknowledgements
 I would like to acknowledge and thank my tutor and cohort TA's for their support on this assignment!
+I also would like to acknowledge @amir_v_ali for the burger pix!